MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 Filter functions are available from all Azure Boards tools: Work items, Boards, Backlogs, Sprint Backlogs and Taskboards, Queries, and Delivery Plans.
 The set of features supported depends on the tool and Azure DevOps version. *(Use the content selector to view the filters available for your version.)*

-The following table indicates the supported options based on the tool indicated with a ✔️ or are listed.
+The following table indicates the supported options based on the tool indicated with a ✔️ or is listed.

 Backlogs and boards are subject to filters defined for the team as described in [Set up your Backlogs and Boards](set-up-your-backlog.md).
 Other tools have predefined filters based on the view, query filter clauses, or settings you select.